jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

         },
     }],

-    framework: 'mocha',
     services: ["obsidian"],
     // You can use any wdio reporter, but they show the Chromium version
     // instead of the Obsidian version. obsidian reporter just wraps
     // spec reporter to show the Obsidian version.
     reporters: ['obsidian'],

+    // wdio-obsidian-service will download Obsidian versions into this directory
+    cacheDir: path.resolve(".obsidian-cache"),
     mochaOpts: {
         ui: 'bdd',
         timeout: 60000,
         // You can set mocha settings like "retry" and "bail" },

-    // wdio-obsidian-service will download Obsidian versions into this directory
-    cacheDir: path.resolve(".obsidian-cache"),

     logLevel: "warn",
 }
 ```